willemliu/ts-react-next-persistent-component/README.md

 Player state is handled using ReSub from Microsoft.

 ## ⚡AMP support

 Add `?amp=1` to the end of the url to visit the AMP-ed page.

 ## styled-components

 Uses [styled-components](https://www.styled-components.com/) instead of the default styled-jsx.

 # demo

 Azure: https://persistent-component.azurewebsites.net/

 Zeit Now: https://ts-react-next-persistent-component.willemliu.now.sh/

 ## Staging

+Deployed with a staging environment variable which renders `DEVELOP` as text into the HTML.
 Zeit Now: https://ts-react-next-persistent-component-git-develop.willemliu.now.sh

+## Production

+Deployed with a production environment variable which renders `PRODUCTION` as text into the HTML.
 Custom domain: https://persistent-component.willim.nl/